Draco Lizards and Flying Dragons: Strange Reptiles

-There are over forty species of Draco lizards, all of them native to Southeast Asia.
+Over forty species of Draco lizards exist.
+All of them are native to Southeast Asia.
 They are classified in the family Agamidae.
 Members of this family are often referred to as agamids or agamid lizards.

 In this article, the term "Draco lizards" refers to all animals in the genus Draco.
 This article focuses on Draco volans, also known as the common flying dragon, and Draco mindanensis, also known as the Mindanao flying dragon.
 It also includes a few facts about other lizards in the genus.

 The scientific name of the animal known as the common flying dragon (or simply the flying dragon) is Draco volans.
 The term "flying dragon" is sometimes used for other Draco lizards, but I'll use it to refer to Draco volans.